 Skip to main content

 Customer discovery journeys have shifted.
 When someone wants to find a plumber, compare insurance providers, or choose a product, they increasingly ask an AI assistant instead of running a search.
-ChatGPT, Claude, Gemini, and Perplexity are now real entry points to a buying decision — not just curiosities.
+ChatGPT, Claude, Gemini, and Perplexity are now real entry points to a buying decision.
 Two consequences for businesses:

 1. Your presence in AI assistant answers is now part of how customers decide.
 If the assistant doesn’t mention you, the decision happens without you.

-2. Whoever gets mentioned — and how they get mentioned — has material business impact.
+2. Who gets mentioned, and how, has material business impact.
 Prominence, accuracy, and framing in an AI answer matter in the same way that ranking in a Google result mattered before.

 1